andiosika/NLP-to-identify-toxic-or-abusive-language-for-online-conversation-using-Keras-Deep-Learning-Models/README.md

 1. A **_Jupyter Notebook_** containing any code you've written for this project.
 This work will need to be pushed to a public GitHub repository dedicated for this project.

 2. An organized **README.md** file in the GitHub repository that describes the contents of the repository.
 This file should be the source of information for navigating through the repository.

 3. A **_[Blog Post](https://github.com/learn-co-curriculum/dsc-welcome-blogging-v2-1)_**.

-4. An **_"Executive Summary" PowerPoint Presentation_** that gives a brief overview of your problem/dataset, and each step of the OSEMN process.
+4. An **_"Executive Summary" PowerPoint Presentation_** that gives a brief overview of your problem/dataset, and each step of the data science process.

 Note: On-campus students may have different deliverables, please speak with your instructor.